tobiasbriones/my-page/README.md

 **My Page**

-Minimalistic and small landing page for a nice and colorful personal index or portfolio.
+Brief personal landing page for a nice and colorful professional and personal index, resume or portfolio.

 Copyright © 2021 Tobias Briones.
 All rights reserved.